awmiesch/dbtdata/README.md

 - Go to https://www.fhlb-of.com/ofweb_userWeb/pageBuilder/bond-data-files-74
 - Download files using the links under the "Full File (Weekly)" section
 - Save each file to a local directory
-- Run the fhlbof package
+- Navigate to the scripts directory and run the fhlbof package
     - Provide the data file directory as the first argument
     - Provide the desired output directory as the second argument